Peer Educator Program

 For Students Needing a Peer Educator

-Students who find that they are in need of peer academic support can request to be paired with a peer educator by contacting Emily Holt Foerst, PhD.
+Students interested in receiving peer academic support can request to be paired with a peer educator by contacting Emily Holt Foerst, PhD.
 Peer educators are M2, M3, and M4 students, employed by VTCSOM.
-Peer educators can review block topics, quiz students and/or provide guidance toward appropriate breadth and depth of block content.
+Peer educators can review block topics, quiz students and/or provide study resource and strategy guidance.

 For Students Interested in Becoming a Peer Educator